-The Labor Department says U.S. employers added just 661,000 jobs last month, as unemployment fell to 7.9%, showcasing an economic recovery that is losing steam.
+The Labor Department says the U.S. added just 194,000 jobs last month, even lower than the lackluster showing in August.
+The unemployment rate fell to 4.8%.

 Hiring slowed in August as a surge in new coronavirus infections weighed on the economic recovery.
 Employers added just 235,000 jobs last month, a sharp drop from June and July.